Advertiser Disclosure

 • thumbs-downM1 Plus might not pay for itself

-• thumbs-downNo savings account
+• thumbs-downNo checking account

 More than a few online banks are, to be blunt, cookie-cutter.
 They don’t do much to distinguish themselves beyond keeping management fees lower and yields higher than national or multiregional brick-and-mortar banks.
-As much as these carbon-copy banks might claim to be different or unique, there’s just not much reason to choose one over the other.

 M1, however, really is different.

-Formerly known as M1 Finance, it’s a nearly all-in-one platform that boasts an FDIC-insured checking account, a robo-advisor that leverages low-cost exchange-traded funds (ETFs) in tax-advantaged retirement accounts and taxable investment accounts, and a novel borrowing solution that doesn’t require credit underwriting.
+Formerly known as M1 Finance, it’s a nearly all-in-one platform that boasts a high-yield savings account, credit card, investing platform with low-cost exchange-traded funds (ETFs) in tax-advantaged retirement accounts and taxable investment accounts, and a novel borrowing solution that doesn’t require credit underwriting.
 It’s unlike anything else on the market today.

 M1 has some important drawbacks, including an inherently risky borrowing process with the potential to magnify investing losses.
 But it’s also one of the few online-only solutions for savvy consumers seeking to consolidate most of their financial lives under the same roof without sacrificing a full range of investment options.